javda4/mechatronics_software_intro_project_2023-2024/README.md

 <img src="images/Set_locale.png" width="400" height="300">

 ### Setup Sources
-Copy and paste all these commands into yout terminal on your ubuntu machine
+Copy and paste all these commands into your terminal on your ubuntu machine

 <img src="images/Setup_sources.png" width="400" height="300">